 \subsection{Tangent and obstruction space}

 We will now compute, first for fixed $n$, the tangent and obstruction space of the ordinary deformation space for $\bar{\rho} \vert _{F_n}$.

 Note that we are looking at deformations with fixed determinant.
-The tangent and obstruction space are then $H^1_{\ord}(\Gamma_n, \Ad^0(\bar{\rho}))$ and $H^2_{\ord}(\Gamma_n, \Ad^0(\bar{\rho}))$, which are given by the following exact sequence (see \cite[\S 2.2]{CHT} ; recall that we are considering unrestricted deformations at the places not dividing $S$):
+The tangent and obstruction space are then $H^1_{\ord}(\Gamma_n, \Ad^0(\bar{\rho}))$ and $H^2_{\ord}(\Gamma_n, \Ad^0(\bar{\rho}))$, which are given by the following exact sequence (see \cite[\S 2.2]{CHT}; recall that we are considering unrestricted deformations at the places in $S$ away from $p$):

 2mm

 2mm